AlteracFinished/memo/processing_bitmap_between_clickhouse_and_databricks_en.md

 ## CONCLUSION

 The approach here is not an official way to create bitmap object in Clickhouse, so it brings more works during upgrade Clickhouse version.
-However, comparing with bitmap aggreration in Clickhouse, the approach saves lots of time and io bandwidth, which is very helpful to optimize the execution of the tagging progress in Databricks.
+However, comparing with bitmap aggregation in Clickhouse, the approach saves lots of time and io bandwidth, which is very helpful to optimize the execution of the tagging progress in Databricks.

 ## REFERENCES